 • office paper

-• pencils / markers
+• pencils / felt-tip pens

 • scissors

-• glue / tape
+• glue/adhesive tape

-How to make an advent calendar out of paper:
+How to make a paper advent calendar

-4. After the kid has painted the Advent calendar, we attach the "New Year's Mail" mailbox to it.
+4. After the kid has colored the advent calendar, we attach the pocket-mailbox of the New Year's mail to it.

 2. Decorate the Christmas tree.
 The main decoration of the New Year's house :)

-9. Draw a New Year's drawing.
+9. Draw a Christmas picture.

 10. Make a Christmas tree toy out of paper. ()